DATA-DOG/go-txdb/README.md

 ### Testing

 Usage is mainly intended for testing purposes.
 See the **db_test.go** as an example.

-In order to run tests, you need a mysql database with a root access without password locally.
+In order to run tests, you will need docker and
+docker-compose:

+    docker-compose up
     make test

+The tests are currently using `postgres` and `mysql` databases

 ### Documentation